 Please see the bottom of the page for links to help you get the correct uniform.
 There are many photographs of pupils in school uniform and PE kits in the newsletters and in the Entrance Power Point in the foyer.

 Uniform helps develop a sense of unity and teamwork, bringing together a widely diverse group of pupils into one harmonious and cohesive way.

-We are not attempting to set up rules that can be pushed against to see “what we can get away with” instead these is simple direction that allows everyone to feel together as part of a team.
+We are not attempting to set up rules that can be pushed against to see “what we can get away with” instead there are simple directions that allow everyone to feel together as part of a team.
 Pupils often wish to test boundaries (especially as they get older) and dress sense is certainly a common way this is done.

-We do wish all of our pupils to feel they are able to express themselves as individuals whilst understanding in a school setting they are part of a group where there are rules which are important to follow for a host of reasons, not least to help learn that we live in a society which has rules that help us all interact successfully.
+We do wish for all of our pupils to feel they are able to express themselves as individuals whilst understanding in a school setting they are part of a group where there are rules which are important to follow for a host of reasons, not least to help learn that we live in a society which has rules that help us all interact successfully.

 As a school, we aim to be understanding and work with families and children to achieve the balance of these two opposing aims.
 Therefore, it is with pride that we can say that all families over the years have 100% reinforced us in doing this with a healthy support of school unity and an understanding that we are all aiming towards the same goal of providing the very best all round education for each and every child.